History of the Company

 The Worshipful Company of Goldsmiths, more commonly known as the Goldsmiths' Company, is one of the Twelve Great Livery Companies of the City of London and received its first royal charter in 1327.

 The Library contains over 8,000 books relating to gold and silversmithing, jewellery, assaying and hallmarking, precious metals, and the City of London and its guilds.
+Approximately one quarter of the Library holdings are searchable on our catalogue.
 As well as publications looking at the history of jewellery and silver, the collection includes books on contemporary work and technical guides.
 The Goldsmiths’ Company’s own publications are available to buy from the Library.

 The Goldsmiths’ Company has a large collection of archives which comprise bound volumes of minutes; apprentice and freedom books; accounts; rentals; charity records; property books and maps; and collections of unbound paper records.
 The volumes of minutes begin in 1334 and the majority of the unbound paper records date from the 18th century.